amoschoomy/jurassicparkcligame/Design.md

 There should be a method called **displayItems** sold and their price that takes in no parameters and return a String.

+Also add another method called addItemsToVendingMachine to add items sold, takes in a Item object and integer price parameter, Add those key-value pair to the HashMap.

 pseudocode of this method

 ~~~